Making the switch: what you need to know

 When thinking about the cost of running a car there are lots of things to consider.
 Experts tend to look at total cost of ownership (TCO).
 This figure takes into account the cost of buying or leasing the vehicle, plus the add on costs of fuel, tax and maintenance.

 Traditionally the upfront cost to buy or lease an EV tends to be a little higher when compared to similar petrol or diesel models.
-However, with lower running costs and fuel an EV can be a more cost-effective option in the long run.
+However, with lower running costs and fuel an an EV can be a more cost-effective option in the long run.

 Fuel